adaltas/node-shell/doc/usage/help.md

 ### Invalid or incomplete command

-TODO: describe how help could be printed when an error occured.
+TODO: describe how help could be printed when an error occurred.

 ### Non-leaf command